zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Dependencies

-This method depends on methdo [Get-Undel-Data].
+This method depends on method [Get-Undel-Data].

 [To top]